Linuswidmer/master-thesis/README.md

 ### Running the Analysis

-Open `analysis/analysis-report.Rmd` in RStudio and knit to PDF, or run:
+Open `analysis/analysis-report.Rmd` in RStudio - and run or knit to pdf

 ```r
 rmarkdown::render("analysis/analysis-report.Rmd")